naterhat/seattleschools/README.md

 - Disable web if no website.
 - When tap current, check if out of area and display error.
 - Tap on Seattle Title - Go Center of Seattle
+- Scale to fit for annotation call out image view.

 - BUG - some annotation are not being removed, Stuck at a location.
 It has no interaction.
 - BUG - call for image from google wit NTJSONNetworkCollector